pibooth/pibooth/README.rst

              the ``--no-deps`` option to avoid installation failures (you may need to install Python dependencies by yourself)

-.. note:: an editable/customizable version of ``pibooth`` can be installed by following
+.. note:: An editable/customizable version of ``pibooth`` can be installed by following
           these `instructions <https://github.com/werdeil/pibooth/blob/master/docs/dev.rst>`_ .
           Be aware that the code on the `master` branch may be unstable.